elsewhencode/project-guidelines/README.md

 * Depending on the size of the task use  `//TODO:` comments or open a ticket.

     _Why:_
-    > So you remind yourself and others about a task.
-One approach is using `//TODO(#3456)` where the number is a ticket and it's enforced by a lint rule.
+    > So then you can remind yourself and others about a small task (like refactoring a function, or updating a comment).
+For larger tasks  use `//TODO(#3456)` which is enforced by a lint rule and the number is an open ticket.

 * Always comment and keep them relevant as code changes.
-Remove commented block of code when possible.
+Remove commented blocks of code.

     _Why:_
     > Your code should be as readable as possible, you should get rid of anything distraction.
 If you refactored a function, don't just comment out the old one, remove it.